MouhamedBourouba/tlgr/readme.md

 # TLGR

-A fast tldr client written in Go that provides quick access to simplified command examples and explanations.
+A fast tldr client written in Go, becasue why not

-## Why
-Why not

 ## Features
 - 🚀 **Fast**: Written in Go for optimal performance